-To do a full Coinmama analysis let’s look at just how safe it is for buying bitcoin and ether.
+To do a full Coinmama analysis let’s look at just how safe it is for buying and selling bitcoin.

-As with all centralized services, these represent prime targets for hacking.
-However, Coinmama holds no user funds and instead sells bitcoins out of its own inventory.
-When you place an order, you provide a wallet address to which they can send your bitcoins or ether.
+As like all centralized services, these exchanges represent prime targets for hacking.
+However, Coinmama doesn’t hold user funds and instead sells bitcoins out of its own inventory.
+When you place an order, you provide a wallet address to which they can send your bitcoins to.

 As of October 2017 Coinmama has not experienced any security breaches.
 That’s quite impressive when compared to Coinbase, who did have one early, yet major hack on their exchange.

-An order usually executes within minutes after you place it, as long as your debit or credit card is approved for use on the platform.
-If an order aborts, the system automatically voids the payment within 48 hours and the money is refunded back to your bank account.
+An order is usually executed within minutes after your payment is approved.
+If an order is declined, the system automatically voids the payment within 48 hours and the money is refunded back to your bank account.

 A few users have made complaints in online forums that they’ve had their card charged but the exchange failed to deliver coins purchased.
 This is an uncommon occurrence, and believed that these clients were very quick to complain and judge, as entitled refunds will always be given.

 They also state that their system encrypts users’ sensitive personal information and stores it on secured and dedicated servers.

-As part of meeting Know Your Customer (KYC) and Anti-Money Laundering (AML) requirements from regulators, Coinmama requires personal identifying information.
+As part of Know Your Customer (KYC) and Anti-Money Laundering (AML) requirements from regulators, Coinmama requires personal identifying information.
 When you sign up, you provide an email address, your name and country of residence.
-Before you can buy bitcoins or ethers, the exchange has to verify your account.
+Before you can buy bitcoin, the exchange has to verify your account.
 The verification form requires full name, date of birth, gender, address and credit or debit card number.

 The Coinmama registration process is quite simple

 The verification process also involves submitting photos of the front and back sides of an identification document.
 The document can be a passport, driver’s license or a national ID card.
-After the submission of the application, the process can take a few hours to up to a day before your account is verified and activated.
-It takes longer if you place your application on the eve of or during a weekend or public holiday.
+After the submission of the application, the process can take a few minutes and up to half an hour to be verified, which is one of the quickest time frames in the industry.
+It may take longer if there is high market demand.

 The most frequent reason Coinmama declines applications is due to poor quality of ID photos.
-To avoid this, make sure photos of your ID are of high resolution and all four corners are visible.
+To avoid this, make sure photos of your ID are of high resolution, in color and all four corners are visible.

-After verification, you can buy bitcoins or ether worth up to $50,000.
-If you need to buy more, you will have to contact support.
-In comparison to other exchanges, Coinmama offers one of the highest daily buying limits of bitcoin or ether available immediately after signup and verification of your account.
+After verification, you can buy bitcoins and/or other crypto currencies up to $50,000.
+If you need to buy more, just contact support.
+In comparison to other exchanges, Coinmama offers one of the highest daily buying limits of bitcoin available immediately after signup and verification of your account.

 For example, Coinbase limits new signups to purchases of $200, Kraken imposes a new account limit of $2,500 and Poloniex limits to $2,000.
-Unlike Kraken or Poloniex, however, Coinmama offers no account tiers.
+Unlike Kraken or Poloniex.

 Supported payment methods

 The primary channel to reach Coinmama support is through email.
-Compared to other major exchanges, response is very fast, with queries consistently replied to within 24 hours.
+Compared to other major exchanges, the response here is extremely fast, with queries consistently replied to under 24 hours.